-If you decide to file a complaint against a student, the Dean of Students Office follows Section III of the University's Code of Student Conduct for investigating and processing complaints.
+If you decide to file a formal complaint against a student, the Dean of Students Office follows Section III of the University's Code of Student Conduct for investigating and processing complaints.
 The following information is a summary of the resources, process, and procedures, but please refer to the Code for the full, applicable investigatory and resolution process.

 The Title IX Coordinator is able to explain these processes as well if you have questions.
-Please note that during the investigatory and resolution process, each student (i.e., complainant and respondent) may have a personal adviser, advocate, or support person with them in all meetings, interviews, and hearings.
+Please note that during the investigatory and resolution process, each student (i.e., complainant and respondent) may have a personal advisor, advocate, or support person with them in all meetings, interviews, and hearings.

-A University investigator will meet with each student— separately—and other witnesses and review relevant evidence.
+University investigator(s) will meet with each student separately as well as other witnesses and review available information.

 Determination of whether there is a reasonable belief the charges can be proven is based on standard of “preponderance of the evidence,” i.e., whether it is more likely than not that the policy was violated, not criminal standard of “beyond reasonable doubt.”

 (1) No reasonable belief the charges can be proven.
 Complaint will be closed.
 Either student can appeal.
 Protective measures are still available.